aregtech/areg-sdk-demo/README.md

 To clone the AREG SDK Demo repository, follow these steps in your desired directory (such as the `projects` directory):

-1. Run the following command to clone the repository and its submodules:
+* Run the following command **to clone the repository and its submodules**:
    ```bash
    git clone --recurse-submodules https://github.com/aregtech/areg-sdk-demo.git
    ```

    It is important to clone the AREG SDK *submodule* as well.
 This command ensures that both the main repository and its submodule are cloned.

-2. If you have already cloned the main repository but missed cloning the submodule, you can update the submodules separately by running the following command:
+* If you have already cloned the main repository but missed cloning the submodule, you can **update the submodules** separately by running the following command:
    ```bash
    git submodule update --init --recursive
    ```

    This command initializes and updates the submodules within the repository.

-3. The AREG SDK also has dependencies on [Google Unit Test](https://github.com/google/googletest), which is automatically cloned with the AREG SDK sources.
-To update to the latest submodule sources, use the following git command:
+* The AREG SDK also has dependencies on [Google Unit Test](https://github.com/google/googletest), which is automatically cloned with the AREG SDK sources. **To update to the latest submodule sources**, use the following git command:
    ```bash
    git submodule update --remote --recursive
    ```